Analysis | Ron Johnson’s unscientific use of vaccine and death data

 Noorchashm in an email asserted, “Up to 100,000,000 Americans are already naturally immune.”
 As of this writing, the United States had 32.7 million recorded cases of covid-19, of which 1.8 percent resulted in death.
 The country’s total population is 331 million.

-Noorchashm and Henning pointed to an Israeli study that found that both the Pfizer “vaccine and prior SARS-CoV-2 infection are effective against both subsequent SARS-CoV-2 infection and other COVID-19–related outcomes.”
+Noorchashm and Henning pointed to an Israeli study that found that both the Pfizer-BioNTech “vaccine and prior SARS-CoV-2 infection are effective against both subsequent SARS-CoV-2 infection and other COVID-19–related outcomes.”
 The same study noted “the remarkable curtailing of the outbreak in Israel which followed the high vaccine uptake by the Israeli population.”

-U.S. researchers have found that the length of natural immunity to covid varies by person, while vaccine immunity has the potential to be durable.
-The same studies show that vaccination was effective in boosting covid antibody levels for all groups.
+U.S. researchers have found that the length of natural immunity to covid-19 varies by person, while vaccine immunity has the potential to be durable.
+The same studies show that vaccination was effective in boosting covid-19 antibody levels for all groups.

 “The senator has spoken with doctors all over the world and he will not name names because they fear reprisal from the media, from their own institutions, and from the government,” Henning said.